 Above all, the School is a cooperative and friendly unit.
 We also offer the usual facilities of a staff common room with access to food, retail and leisure facilities just minutes from its front door.

 How to apply

-Applications and enquiries should be submitted to firstname.lastname@example.org.
+Applications and enquiries should be submitted to the academic collaborator you have identified with the School of Performance and Cultural Industries.
 Applications should include the following documents:

 Covering letter (more than 500 words), which should include:

 - Period of study